sanjelarun/seleniumstarter/README.md

 # seleniumstarter
-Maven project to show use of selenium for simple UI testing.
+A simple maven project that uses Selenium for UI testing.